 Deliberately damage your appliance

-Fail to follow the manufacturer's instructions, e.g. overloading the washing machine
+Fail to follow the manufacturer's instructions, for example overloading the washing machine

-Claim for business use, e.g. if you run a laundry
+Claim for business use, such as if you run a laundry

 You should always check the small print before you take out a policy.
 Make sure you have the cover you need and understand what you can claim for.